Pablo Cuevas

-Pablo Gabriel Cuevas Urroz ([ˈpaβlo ˈkweβas]; born January 1, 1986) is an inactive Uruguayan professional tennis player.
-Cuevas won the 2008 French Open men's doubles title with Luis Horna.
+Pablo Gabriel Cuevas Urroz ([ˈpaβlo ˈkweβas]; born 1 January 1986) is a Uruguayan tennis coach and a former professional player.
+Cuevas won the 2008 French Open men's doubles title with Luis Horna, and was especially noted throughout his career for spectacular trickshots.

-He has won six singles titles and has a career-high singles ranking of World No. 19.
-Cuevas' career-high doubles ranking is World no. 14, which he achieved in April 2009.
+Cuevas won six singles titles and had a career-high singles ranking of world No. 19, achieved in August 2016.
+His career-high doubles ranking was No. 14, achieved in April 2009.

 In September 2019, Cuevas led the Uruguayan Davis Cup team to a victory over the Dominican Republic, winning entry into the highest Davis Cup tier, the World Group.

 Professional career

 Early career

 At the 2007 French Open, Cuevas and Argentine partner Carlos Berlocq made the third round of the men's doubles tournament.
 Cuevas won the Tunica, Scheveningen, and Lima singles Challenger titles, and the São Paulo-1 and Florianópolis-2 doubles Challenger titles.

 2008

 Cuevas opened the year at the Movistar Open in Viña del Mar, Chile.
 He earned his first tour-level victory in his first-round match against Guillermo Coria.
 He then beat Fernando Verdasco and José Acasuso, before falling in the semifinals against Fernando González.
 Cuevas reached his career-high singles ranking of no. 88 following Viña del Mar.

 In March, Cuevas qualified for the Sony Ericsson Open in Miami, his first ATP Masters Series event.
 He defeated Vince Spadea in the first round, before falling to Fernando González in the second round.
 At Houston, he partnered with Spaniard Marcel Granollers to reach the doubles final, falling to Ernests Gulbis and Rainer Schüttler.

 At the 2008 French Open in May, Cuevas partnered with Peruvian Luis Horna to win the doubles title.
 On their way to the title, the pair defeated seventh seeds Arnaud Clément and Michaël Llodra in the first round, ninth seeds Lukáš Dlouhý and Leander Paes in the third round, top seeds Bob and Mike Bryan in the quarterfinals, and second-seeded Daniel Nestor and Nenad Zimonjić in the final.
 They defeated Nestor and Zimonjić 6–2, 6–3, in only 56 minutes to win the title.
-Cuevas and Horna became the first all-South American team to win a Grand Slam men's doubles title, and Cuevas became the second Uruguayan, after Fiorella Bonicelli, to win a Grand Slam title.
+Cuevas and Horna became the first all-South American team to win a Grand Slam men's doubles title, and Cuevas became the second Uruguayan, after Fiorella Bonicelli, to win a Grand Slam title in the Open Era.